Best gaming routers in 2026: Boost your speeds and get lag-free gameplay with our top picks

 Reasons to avoid

 The Asus TUF Gaming BE6500 is a dual-band Wi-Fi 7 gaming router with a unique look and some very impressive wired speeds.
-Like the ROG Rapture GT6, it comes with Asus’ AiProtection security software built-in but you can also plug in your phone for internet backup in case of an outage so you can keep gaming when your provider’s network is down.
+Like the ROG Rapture GT6, it comes with Asus’ AiProtection security software built in, but you can also plug in your phone for internet backup in case of an outage so you can keep gaming when your provider’s network is down.

 During his tests, the TUF Gaming BE6500 provided Brian with a respectable max speed of 960.9 Mbps at close range (15 feet).
 Although its wireless speeds aren’t anything to write home about, the same can’t be said for its wired speeds.

 When plugged in via a 15-foot Ethernet cable, Brian was seriously impressed with the TUF Gaming BE6500’s speeds of 4.653 Gbps.
-While you won’t see the fastest wireless speeds with this very affordable gaming router, its wired speeds surpass even much more expensive devices.
+While you won’t see the fastest wireless speeds with this very affordable gaming router, its wired speeds surpass even those of much more expensive devices.

 Another thing that really stands out with the TUF Gaming BE6500 is its unique design.
 Not only is it smaller than most other gaming routers, but there are cutouts on either side to help keep it cool.
-There’s also an aluminum heat sink inside and together with this more open design, the TUF Gaming BE6500 is completely fanless.
+There’s also an aluminum heat sink inside, and together with this more open design, the TUF Gaming BE6500 is completely fanless.
 In terms of ports, you get a 2.5 GbE input along with three 2.5 GbE outputs and a USB 3.2 port.
 Besides internet backup, this USB port also lets you quickly move data across your network.

-If you want an affordable gaming router with a unique design and most of Wi-Fi 7’s best features, the Asus TUF Gaming BE6500 delivers for the price and this is especially true if you plan to use it wired for super-fast downloads.
+If you want an affordable gaming router with a unique design and most of Wi-Fi 7’s best features, the Asus TUF Gaming BE6500 delivers for the price, and this is especially true if you plan to use it wired for super-fast downloads.

-Read our full Asus TUF Gaming BE6500 review.
+- Read our full Asus TUF Gaming BE6500 review

 Testing Results